Administration

 Note, finally, that instructors are under no obligation to give extensions.
 If, at the beginning of the course, the instructor states that it is their policy to give extensions only in case of illness, the two-week fall-term/four-week spring-term extension is not available to any (healthy) student, departmental or non-departmental.
 In other words, the purpose of the department's policy on incompletes is to set a limit on the extensions our faculty may grant; it does not oblige the faculty to grant extensions.

-- Considerations of quality (who will make the best preceptor[s], based on field, course work, experience, etc.)
+- Considerations of qualifications and fit (based on field, course work, experience, etc.)

-- Considerations of equity (for example, if two students have applied for one position, if one has already had an opportunity to teach, while the other has not)
+- Considerations of equity (for example, if two students have applied for one position, and one has already had an opportunity to teach, while the other has not)

-- Considerations of funding (in a similar case of two students applying for one position, if one student is in the third year of enrollment and the other is in DCE status, a decision might be made to offer the position to the DCE student on the assumption that the third-year student will have other opportunities to precept)
+- Considerations of funding and timing (for example, if two students have applied for one position, and one student is in the third year of enrollment and the other is in DCE status, a decision might be made to offer the position to the DCE student on the assumption that the third-year student will have opportunities to serve in future semesters).

 Enrollment Status